Data validation is a critical step in the instrumentation process. Amplitude lets you validate your event data by:

 Before you begin: Instrument your events¶

 If you haven't instrumented any events, Amplitude's servers don't receive data, and no data is available in Amplitude itself.
 Amplitude strongly recommends that you create a test app to test and validate your first event data.
-See the Quick Start Guide for more instructions and advice on getting started with Amplitude.
+See Plan your set up for more instructions and advice on getting started with Amplitude.

 Step 1: Find yourself¶

 After you have instrumented your events, the first step is to manually fire some of those events on your own device.
 After you have done so, follow these steps: